liferay/liferay-docs/user/articles-dxp/160-segmentation-and-personalization/05-analaytics-cloud-segmentation.markdown

 [TOC levels=1-4]

-To use Analytics Cloud with User Segments, you first need connect your DXP data source to Analytics Cloud and enable synchronization of user and analytics.
+To use Analytics Cloud with User Segments, you must first connect your DXP data source to Analytics Cloud and enable synchronization of users and analytics.
 For more information about Analytics Cloud, including instructions for connecting it with DXP, see the official [Analytics Cloud Documentation](https://help.liferay.com/hc/en-us/articles/360006608732).

-Once you're connected to Analytics Cloud, you can start working on creating Segments to analyze user behavior.
-In this case, you're looking at how users interact with your site after being directed to the site through a landing page for a marketing campaign.
+Once you're connected to Analytics Cloud, you can create Segments to analyze user behavior.
+The case below describes an analysis of user interaction after being directed to the site through a landing page for a marketing campaign.

 ## Creating a new Segment

-Synchronization with Analytics Cloud is not instant, so once you have connected Analytics Cloud and Liferay DXP, you first must wait for the users and data to synchronize.
-After that completes you can create Segments in Analytics Cloud to capture data in DXP.
-First define the basic details of the Segment:
+Synchronization with Analytics Cloud is not instant, so once you have connected Analytics Cloud and Liferay DXP, you must first wait for the users and data to synchronize.
+After that completes you can create Segments in Analytics Cloud to capture data in DXP:

 1. Go to *Segments* and click *Create Segment*.

-2. For the *Name* enter "Landing Page Vistors".
+2. For the *Name* enter *Landing Page Visitors*.

 3. For *Segment Type* select *Dynamic*.